 We rose early today to begin our trek to Gorak Shep and Everest Base Camp.
 There was another obvious change in terrain headed out from Lobuche as we were now trekking along and through the moraines.

-Before long we were up, taking a team photo in front of the Bucket List flag and then heading back through the maze-like moraines to Gorak Shep, where we would spend the night.
+Before long we were up, taking a team photo in front of the Bucket List flag.
+Then back through the maze-like moraines to Gorak Shep, where we would spend the night.

 Day 11: Kala Pattar